joao-frohlich/cpython/Doc/library/traceback.rst

       The class of the original traceback.

-      .. deprecated:: 3.13

-   .. attribute:: exc_type_str

-      String display of the class of the original exception.

-      .. versionadded:: 3.13

    .. attribute:: filename

       For syntax errors - the file name where the error occurred.